-We look for candidates of high intellectual ability, usually evidenced by at least a 2:1 degree but who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgment.
-If words such as highly motivated, robust, a real team player apply to you, then we would like to hear from you.
+We look for highly-motivated candidates of proven analytical and intellectual ability, who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgement.We are looking for people who want to have and develop common law practices.